 Utensils: you’ll need a container, a funnel, and a spoon.
 I use a beaker for a container, but any glass or plastic measuring cup will do.
 If you don’t have an appropriate-sized funnel, just buy a set of them.

 Digital scale: you need a good one, that reads to .01 gram and goes up to 500 grams or more.
-These are dirt cheap on Amazon or eBay.
+These are dirt cheap on Amazon or eBay; figure about $15.
 Buy one.
 Be sure it has a “tare” function; I think they all do.

 An Overview of the Process

 I’m also selling 2-oz sample bottles of flavor concentrate on eBay.
 If you just want to see if making your own sodamix is something you want to do, it’s a cheap way to try it out.
-The sample-size bottles make about 24 oz of sodamix (roughly equal to two bottles of Sodastream flavors), which in turn makes about 10 liters of soda.
+The sample-size bottles make about 17 oz of sodamix (roughly equal to one bottle of Sodastream flavors), which in turn makes about 8 liters of soda.